JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/building_wdls.rst

 .. role:: bash(code)
    :language: bash

-Below is a step-by-step example of creating a WDL from bash code and running it in cromwell.
+Below is a step-by-step example of creating a WDL from bash code and running it in `Cromwell <https://cromwell.readthedocs.io/en/stable/>`_.

 .. note::
     To really learn WDLs you should follow the official `WDL site <https://software.broadinstitute.org/wdl/documentation/>`_.
 However, to get